 Should your interests lie with more general synthesizers, drum machines, and the like, a standalone USB MIDI host is the most direct solution.
 Kenton's aptly named MIDI USB Host is a compact, straightforward device that's perfectly suited for pairing your favorite USB controller with your favorite hardware synth.
-It's especially appealing for connecting MPE controllers like a Roli Seaboard Block or the Sensel Morph to a versatile desktop synth like the ASM Hydrasynth or Black Corporation's Deckard's Dream.
+It's especially appealing for connecting MPE controllers like a Sensel Morph to a versatile desktop synth like the ASM Hydrasynth or Black Corporation's Deckard's Dream.
 If you're using one of the great controllers from Keith McMillen Instruments, their MIDI Expander fills a similar role in powering your QuNeo or K-Board Pro and getting it communicating with other hardware pieces.

 If you're using the Morph, Seaboard, or a similarly expressive controller with a USB host, this is also a great way to unlock some new tricks with larger keyboard instruments, such as Sequential's Prophet-6 and OB-6.
 Even prior to their latest OS update that added support for responding to MPE data, routing external MIDI data into these synths allowed the use of things like polyphonic aftertouch for imparting expressive capabilities into your music.
 Of course, one could meticulously program this data via a DAW, but the immediacy and joy found by plugging in a controller and playing it yourself feels pretty magical.